NaveenaVE/FlutterAssignment/README.md

 cd techquest
 ```

-3.Install dependencies:
+3. Install dependencies:
 ```bash
 flutter pub get
 ```

-4.Running the App
+4. Running the App
 To run the app, you can use an emulator/simulator or a physical device connected to your development environment.

 Using an Emulator/Simulator